ZalakChauhan123/xai26-mini/README.md

 model.sh serves as the master orchestration script.
 It initializes the required output directories (such as mega_folder/plots/ and mega_folder/reports/) and sequentially executes the Python scripts in src/.
 The interactive Jupyter notebooks in notebooks/ mirror this exact pipeline for step-by-step visual debugging and experimentation.

 ### Requirements ###
-- OS: Linux, macOS, or Windows (via WSL2 recommended for bash script execution)
+- OS: Linux, macOS, or Windows (via WSL2 recommended for bash script execution) / Use .Bat file if WSL2 doesn't work in Windows

 - Python: Version 3.10 or later